bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

     the test statistic the same as or more extreme than what was actually observed.

-Admiittedly, this does not is not exactly line up with how we have looked at :math:`\alpha` in terms of rejection regions, however, rest assured the definitions do match up if you went through the derivations of the test statistic and critical values.
+Admittedly, this does not is not exactly line up with how we have looked at :math:`\alpha` in terms of rejection regions, however, rest assured the definitions do match up if you went through the derivations of the test statistic and critical values.
 Personally, I don't find the above definition